TeamCodeStream/codestream-server/outbound_email/README.md

 cd src && npm run lambda:install
 ```

-Uninstall the lambda function and trigger (do this when you're done developing)
+Uninstall the lambda function and trigger (do this when you're done developing).
+Note
+that uninstalling a lambda function and its triggers takes time to completely flush
+in AWS so you should wait a little bit before you re-install it.
 ```
 cd src && npm run lambda:uninstall
 ```